-Early Origins of the lampettey family
+Early Origins of the Lampettey family

 The surname Lampettey was first found in Surrey where they were descended from the ancient Count of Mons and Louvain, born 940 A.D. died 1004.
 His three sons were Baldwin, Ralph, and Hugh Lambert.
 Accompanying Duke William to England at the Battle of Hastings, a Norman chief, Haco Lambert acquired lands from Duke William and is recorded in the Domesday Book.

 Descended was Henry Fitz Lambert living in 1235 who was a benefactor of the church at Lincoln.
 Early records of the family were found the in the parish of Kirkby in Malham Dale in the West Riding of Yorkshire.

 "The church is a large and handsome building, of the style that prevailed in the reign of Henry VII., and is the burial-place of the Lambert family, of whom General Lambert was distinguished, on the side of Cromwell, in the civil war."

-Early History of the lampettey family
+Early History of the Lampettey family

-This web page shows only a small excerpt of our lampettey research.
-Another 254 words (18 lines of text) covering the years 1150, 1153, 1532, 1536, 1601, 1619, 1684, 1660, 1615, 1659, 1600, 1660, 1628, 1691, 1647, 1649, 1649, 1702, 1742 and are included under the topic Early lampettey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lampettey research.
+Another 138 words (10 lines of text) covering the years 1150, 1153, 1532, 1536, 1601, 1619, 1684, 1660, 1615, 1659, 1600, 1660, 1628, 1691, 1647, 1649, 1649, 1702, 1742 and are included under the topic Early Lampettey History in all our PDF Extended History products and printed products wherever possible.

-lampettey Spelling Variations
+Lampettey Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Lambert, Lambard, Lamberth and others.

-Early Notables of the lampettey family (pre 1700)
+Early Notables of the Lampettey family (pre 1700)

-Outstanding amongst the family at this time was John Lambarde, and English draper who served three times as Master of the Drapers' Company, an alderman and a sheriff of London; and his son, William Lambarde (1536-1601), an English antiquarian, writer on legal subjects, and politician; John Lambert (1619-1684), an English Parliamentary...
-Another 67 words (5 lines of text) are included under the topic Early lampettey Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was John Lambarde, and English draper who served three times as Master of the Drapers' Company, an alderman and a sheriff of London; and his son, William Lambarde (1536-1601), an English antiquarian, writer on legal subjects, and politician; John Lambert (1619-1684), an English Parliamentary general and politician, imprisoned in the Tower of...

-Migration of the lampettey family to Ireland
+Migration of the Lampettey family to Ireland

 Another 128 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Lampettey family

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
-An inquiry into the early roots of North American families reveals a number of immigrants bearing the name lampettey or a variant listed above: Anne Lambert, who settled in Virginia in 1653.
+An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Lampettey or a variant listed above: Anne Lambert, who settled in Virginia in 1653.